spluta/ness_stretch/README.md

 ```
 for the help.

+SuperCollider and python versions of the NessStretch can be found at [https://github.com/spluta/TimeStretch](https://github.com/spluta/TimeStretch).

 Implements a phase randomized real fft (using rustfft) time stretch algorithm, the NessStretch, which splits the original sound file into 9 discrete frequency bands, and uses a decreasing frame size to correspond to increasing frequency.
 Starting with a largest frame of 65536, the algorithm will use the following frequency band/frame size breakdown (assuming 44100 Hz input):

 0-86 Hz : 65536 frames,